 - Women’s Studies

-To arrange a visit to Study Storage contact Erin Hanas, Academic Program Coordinator, at 919-684-8067 or email@example.com.
+To arrange a visit to Study Storage contact Erin Hanas, Coordinator of Academic Programs, at 919-684-8067 or firstname.lastname@example.org.
 Most visits to storage take place on Tuesdays, Wednesdays, and Thursdays between 10am and 5pm.

 Please note that all visitors are requested to leave bags and backpacks in the lockers by the Lecture Hall when they arrive.
 Only pencils are allowed for use in the exhibition pavilions and Study Storage and no food or drinks are permitted in these areas.